dirkwhoffmann/vAmigaTS/CIA/Timer/README.md

 Verification of CIA timers and related interrupts.

+#### cont1 and cont2

+cont1 runs timers CIAA::A and CIAB::A with a start value of $3781 in continuous mode. cont2 uses as start value of $3782.
+In the timer IRQ handlers, vertical stripes are drawn.
+On a real machine, the stripes are slowly moving.
+They move up in cont1 and down in cont2.

+#### cont3 and cont4

+Same for timers CIAA::B and CIAB::B.

 #### timer1

 Starts timers CIAA::A and CIAB::A in the IRQ level 1 handler.
-When the timers fire, the IRQ level 2 handler or the level 6 IRQ handler is called, respectively.
+When the timers fire, the level 2 or level 6 IRQ handlers are called, respectively.
 The background color is changed to enable timing verification.

 #### timer2